 for the best was the Universal Declaration of Human Rights.

-They were as vulnerable to corruption as all people are but
+They were as vulnerable to corruption as all people are but because

-respected Nations in the World.
+was one of the most trusted and respected Nations in the World.

 Watch the people of West Berlin cheer